paulnov/stata-tex/README.md

     app2_n, 147143
     app2_r2, 0.00

-The post-estimation command store_est_tpl generates this file automatically.
+The post-estimation command `store_est_tpl` generates this file automatically.
 Following an estimation, the command:

     store_est_tpl using table_data.csv, coef(treatment_comp) name(app1) all

 writes the top six lines to the above file for you.
-Note that the placeholder "beta" holds just the beta coefficient, while starbeta calculates a p-value and shows stars for p<0.1, p<0.05, p<0.01. e.g. `beta` contains `0.06`, and `starbeta` contains `0.06**`.
+Note that the placeholder `beta` holds just the beta coefficient, while starbeta calculates a p-value and shows stars for p<0.1, p<0.05, p<0.01. e.g. `beta` contains `0.06`, and `starbeta` contains `0.06**`.

-`store_est_tpl` takes an optional `format()` parameter that lets you specify a different format for the beta and standard error (e.g. `"%5.2f"` -- the default is 3 decimal points).  p-values and r2 always have 2 decimal points.
+`store_est_tpl` takes an optional `format()` parameter that lets you specify a different format for the coefficient and standard error (e.g. `"%5.2f"` -- the default is 3 decimal points).  p-values and r2 always have 2 decimal points.